 In accordance with 14 Code of Federal Regulations (CFR) Part 158.51, PFCs collected by carriers shall be remitted to the public agency on a monthly basis.
 PFC revenue recorded in the accounting system of the carrier, shall be remitted to the public agency no later than the last day of the following calendar month (or if that date falls on a weekend or holiday, the first business day thereafter).

 Condition:

-During the year ended September 30, 2021, three carriers remitted collections to the Authority later than the last day of the following calendar month in which the collection was received.
+During the year ended September 30, 2022, five carriers remitted collections to the Authority later than the last day of the following calendar month in which the collection was received.

 Context:

 We randomly selected monthly remittances made by airlines and tested the timelines of the payments.

 Effect:

-The Authority received late monthly remittances from three out of five air carriers and, accordingly, the Authority is not in compliance with Section 158.51 of 14 CFR Part 158.
+The Authority received late monthly remittances from five out of five air carriers and, accordingly, the Authority is not in compliance with Section 158.51 of 14 CFR Part 158.

 Cause:

-Despite the Authority's efforts to communicate the due dates of monthly PFC revenue remittances with the air carriers, certain air carriers continue to make late payments, especially during the COVID-19 pandemic when business operations were limited and certain air carriers had more PFC revenue refunds than PFC revenue collections.
+Despite the Authority's efforts to communicate the due dates of monthly PFC revenue remittances with the air carriers, certain air carriers continue to make late payments.

 Recommendation:

 The Authority should continue to send a written notice to air carriers reminding them of their requirement to submit PFC remittances by the due date.

 Views of Responsible Officials and Corrective Actions: